TeamIRI/darkshield-api-demos/filepicker/README.md

 11. US Zip Codes (USZipMatcher): Found using a regular expression.
 12. Vehicle Identification Numbers (VINMatcher): Found using a regular expression and validated with a JavaScript validator script.

-To install the additional dependencies, execute *pip install -r requirements.txt* (make sure your virtual environment is activated, or your dependencies will be installed globally).
+The specifications for these matchers and masking rules are contained in *setup.py* and can be modified.

+## Execution

-To execute, run *python main.py*.
+To execute, run `python main.py`.

 The results will be placed inside of the *masked* directory.